Why Study Abroad in Germany?

 How can I study in Germany for free?

-Germany welcomes students from across the world to study at public universities for free.
+Germany welcomes students from across the world to study at public universities and not pay any tuition fees (except the state of Baden-Wuerttemberg charges 1500 EUR per semester).
 If you are from outside the EU, you will be required to get a residence permit before moving to Germany to study.
 The non-commercialized approach to education in Germany has broad public support, and the economic benefits from international students coming to Germany to pursue higher education far exceed the costs.
 Of course, there are costs above and beyond tuition that students must cover, like room, board, and transportation expenses.
-Additionally, students will have to cover admin charges every semester, but this will be less than 500 USD.
+Additionally, students will have to cover admin charges every semester, but this will be less than 500 USD and it does include a public transportation pass for the region and many student discounts.Related Content

 What does DAAD stand for?

 The acronym DAAD stands for Deutscher Akademischer Austauschdienst, which translates in English to the German Academic Exchange Service.
-DAAD is a publicly funded institution representing 365 German Colleges and Universities.
-They offer merit-based grants for study or research at accredited Germany Universities.
+DAAD is a publicly funded institution representing 242 German Colleges and Universities.
+They offer merit-based grants for study, internships or research at accredited Germany Universities and research institutions.

 Who can apply for a DAAD scholarship?